-Are you one of those guys who think that manscaping means trimming the fromunda hair a little now and then?
+Are you one of those guys who think that male grooming means trimming the fromunda hair a little now and then?
 It's time for you to evolve with us.
-Manscaping now means overall body grooming for men, and one of the most overlooked parts of the body is the nails.
+Male grooming now means overall body grooming for men, and one of the most overlooked parts of the body is the nails.
 Women will judge you on your nails.
 It might feel unfair, but it happens.
 Men will judge you for them too.
-Don’t think that this is really a gendered issue.
+Don't think that this is a gendered issue.

 Nail care isn't necessarily about having soft or feminine hands.
 You can still work on cars (or whatever you're into) and have good nails.
 It's a matter of hygiene and using good tools.
 At this point, we should all be proficient at washing our hands.
 So, even if you do some dirty work, there's no excuse for having dirty fingers.
 That's not appealing to anyone.

 Still, no amount of scrubbing is going to clean under the fingernails.
 For that, you want the proper tool.
 A pick or adjusted nail file can enable you to get the grit out of your fingertips without shredding or destroying them.

 Along with cleanliness, it's time for you to start clipping your nails properly.
 They should have a nice, rounded shape with no points or edges.
 To achieve that, you take a good set of clippers and trim with only three or four cuts per nail.
 After that, you have to use a file.
 If some old-fashioned reservation exists within you, you can let it go.
 Once you have properly manicured nails, you'll appreciate how it feels for you.
 And, you won't be judged on nail care.

 Of course, every job needs good tools, and that's why you want The Shears 2.0.
 You might be familiar with its predecessor, The Shears 1.0.
 We're going to go over the new kit to let you know how it can help.
 We'll be comparing it to the original model, so you'll know exactly what you're getting.